anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 3. Open your command line interface (Terminal on macOS)

 4. Use the path from step 2 (abbreviated as `<qgispythonpath>` below) to run the commands in your commmand line interface, in indicated order.
 (Copy each line below separately, paste it in your command line interface, replace `<qgispythonpath>` in quotation marks by the path from step 2, and hit enter.)
+Note that you have to be connected to the internet for the installs to work.

 ```
 "<qgispythonpath>" -m pip install --upgrade shapely